-2.4 Between 26 June 2017 and 21 October 2024 the firm failed to establish and maintain fully compliant policies, controls, and procedures (PCPs) to mitigate and effectively manage the risks of money laundering and terrorist financing, identified in any risk assessment (FWRA), pursuant to Regulation 19(1)(a) of the MLRs 2017, and regularly review and update them pursuant to Regulation 19(1)(b) of the MLRs 2017.
+- 15. Between 26 June 2017 and 30 August 2024, the firm's policies, controls, and procedures (PCPs) to mitigate and effectively manage the risks of money laundering and terrorist financing were not fully compliant, pursuant to Regulation 19(1)(a) of the MLRs 2017, and were not regularly reviewed and updated pursuant to Regulation 19(1)(b) of the MLRs 2017. - 16.
+Between February 2023 and May 2024, the firm failed to have in place documented compliant client and matter risk assessments (CMRAs) in relation to five client files reviewed, as required pursuant to Regulations 28(12) and 28(13) of the MLRs 2017.

-3. Admissions
+17. Admissions

-3.1 The firm admits, and the SRA accepts, that by failing to comply with the MLRs 2017 that it breached, for conduct up to 24 November 2019 (when the SRA Handbook 2011 was in force):
+- 18. The firm admits, and the SRA accepts, that by failing to comply with the MLRs 2017 that it breached, for conduct up to 24 November 2019 (when the SRA Handbook 2011 was in force): - 1.
+Principle 6 of the SRA Principles 2011 which states you must behave in a way that maintains the trust the public places in you and in the provisions of legal services. - Principle 8 of the SRA Principles 2011 which states you must run in your business or carry out your role in the business effectively and in accordance with proper governance and sound financial risk management principles.

-- a.
-Principle 6 of the SRA Principles 2011 which states you must behave in a way that maintains the trust the public places in you and in the provisions of legal services. - b.
-Principle 8 of the SRA Principles 2011 which states you must run in your business or carry out your role in the business effectively and in accordance with proper governance and sound financial risk management principles.
-And the firm failed to achieve: - c.
-Outcome 7.2 of the SRA Code of Conduct 2011 which states you have effective systems and controls in place to achieve and comply with all the Principles, rules and outcomes and other requirements of the Handbook, where applicable. - d.
-Outcome 7.5 of the SRA Code of Conduct 2011 which states you comply with legislation applicable to your business, including antimoney laundering and data protection legislation. and from 25 November 2019 (when the SRA Standards and Regulations came into force) until 21 October 2024, the firm breached: - e.
-Principle 2 of the SRA Principles 2019 which states you act in a way that upholds public trust and confidence in the solicitors' profession and in legal services provided by authorised persons. - f.
+and the firm failed to achieve:

+- 3. Outcome 7.2 of the SRA Code of Conduct 2011 which states you have effective systems and controls in place to achieve and comply with all the Principles, rules and outcomes and other requirements of the Handbook, where applicable. - 4.
+Outcome 7.5 of the SRA Code of Conduct 2011 which states you comply with legislation applicable to your business, including antimoney laundering and data protection legislation. - 19. and from 25 November 2019 (when the SRA Standards and Regulations came into force) until 30 August 2024, the firm breached: - Principle 2 of the SRA Principles 2019 which states you act in a way that upholds public trust and confidence in the solicitors' profession and in legal services provided by authorised persons. - 2.
 Paragraph 2.1(a) of the SRA Code of Conduct for Firms 2019 which states you have effective governance structures, arrangements, systems and controls in place that ensure you comply with all the SRA's regulatory arrangements, as well as with other regulatory and legislative requirements, which apply to you.

-g.
-Paragraph 3.1 of the SRA Code of Conduct for Firms 2019 - which states that you keep up to date with and follow the law and regulation governing the way you work.
+3. Paragraph 3.1 of the SRA Code of Conduct for Firms 2019 - which states that you keep up to date with and follow the law and regulation governing the way you work.

-4. Why a fine is an appropriate outcome
+20. Why a fine is an appropriate outcome